The Service Catalog is the central source of information about the services IONOS Cloud offers to its customers.

-The service can be configured for the direction of network traffic (ingress, egress, bi-directional) as well as action (accepted, rejected traffic packets or any).
-Data is collected by the services and submitted in a compressed file to a customer's IONOS Cloud S3 bucket, which can be specified by the customer at time of flow log activation.
+The service can be configured for the direction of network traffic (ingress, egress, bi-directional) as well as action (accepted, rejected traffic packets, or any).
+Data is collected by the services and submitted in a compressed file to a customer's IONOS S3 Object Storage bucket, which can be specified by the customer at the time of flow log activation.

 The service will not update existing files but will send new flow log records in a new compressed in an interval of 10 minutes.

 IONOS Cloud Managed Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.
 Container technology makes software development more flexible and agile, however, it is quite complex to manage and requires a certain level of expertise.

 IONOS Cloud Managed Kubernetes facilitates the fully automated setup of Kubernetes clusters.
 Several clusters can also be quickly and easily deployed, for example, to set up staging environments, and then deleted again if necessary.
 Kubernetes also significantly simplifies the automation of CI/CD pipelines in terms of testing and deployment.